BTrDB/btrdb-python/docs/source/working/stream-manage-metadata.rst

 Tags are special key/value metadata that is most often used by the database for internal purposes.
 As an example, the name of a :code:`Stream` is actually stored in the tags.
 While you can update tags, it is not recommended that you add new tags or delete existing tags.
+Tag values have a 255 character limit.

 .. code-block:: python